Commit-Boost/commit-boost-client/docs/docs/get_started/running/docker.md

 ## Example with PBS Only

-This section provides an example of a configuration where only the PBS service is run with its default configuration, and the Docker compose file produced by that configuration.
+A minimal configuration that runs only the PBS service with its defaults, and the Docker compose file `init` produces from it.

 All of PBS's parameters are controlled via the [Commit-Boost TOML configuration file](../configuration.md); the service cannot currently be controlled with command-line arguments.
-Therefore it is crucial to ensure that you have a configuration file present with all of the settings you require *before* starting the service, as this file will be mounted within the Docker container as a volume in read-only mode.
+Make sure the configuration file exists with all of the settings you require *before* starting the service, as it is mounted into the Docker container as a read-only volume.

 Below is a simple configuration for running only the PBS service on the Hoodi network with two relays: